Avinash-Sahani/Coding-Assesment-MH-/README.md

 ---
 📂 The `Output` folder contains the final file named `Encounter_Records_Output.xlsx`, which has two sheets: **Valid Records** and **Invalid Records**.
+**When you run the project it delete old output file and genereate a new one**

 ✅ **Valid Records**: Records that follow all business rules and represent complete or ongoing encounters.